inducer/pycuda/doc/source/misc.rst

 * Add support for new features in CUDA 4.0.
 * Add :attr:`pycuda.gpuarray.GPUArray.strides`, :attr:`pycuda.gpuarray.GPUArray.flags`.
   Allow the creation of arrys in C and Fortran order.
+* Adopt stateless launch interface from CUDA, deprecate old one.

 Version 0.94.2
 --------------